-Welcome to Our Santa Barbara Eye Doctor's Office: Eye & Vision Care
+Your Santa Barbara Eye Doctors - Eye & Vision Care

 Eye & Vision Care has been providing state of the art eye care to the Santa Barbara community for the past 30 years.
 Eye & Vision Care has been in its current location on the corner of Hollister and Patterson since 1998.
-We have five doctors of optometry, several qualified opticians as well as many friendly staff members as part of our team.
+We have six doctors of optometry, several qualified opticians as well as many friendly staff members as part of our team.
 We strive to provide excellent service to our patients and use the finest instrumentation available.
-Our eye doctors perform eye exams, specialty contact lens fittings, children and infant eye exams, LASER surgery co-management, eye disease treatment and management, such as dry eye, diabetic eye disease, glaucoma, macular degeneration, and cataracts.
-Our staff is well trained to provide a memorable patient experience for you; from our doctors to our certified opticians while choosing your eyewear.
+Our eye doctors perform eye exams, specialty contact lens fittings, children and infant eye exams, LASER surgery co-management, eye disease treatment and management, such as dry eye, diabetic eye disease, glaucoma, macular degeneration and cataracts.

 Q&A | Dry Eye with Our Doctors